Bio-Prime/documentation/docs/index.md

 ![admin](./admin.png)

-Dashboard view shows general analysis data on top of the page, including the occupancy of refrigerators and the total number of primer.
+Dashboard view shows general analysis data on top of the page, including the occupancy of refrigerators and the total number of primers.

-Primers are presented in a list and automatically sorted by their Generated name in an ascending order.
-The order can be modified based on any trait (such as Sequence, Freezer, User etc.), described in detail in the following chapter.
+Primers are presented in a list and are automatically sorted by their Generated name in a descending order.
+The order can be modified based on any trait (such as Sequence, Freezer, User etc.), described in detail in the Customizing primer data chapter.

-Only the desired amount of primer data is shown, which can be by checking off boxes in the "View Columns" section in the top right corner.
-User can also use the option of "select all" to see all the data at the same time.
+Only the desired amount of primer data is shown, described in detail in the Searching and Sorting Primer Data section.

 Details of each primer can be viewed by clicking the box on the left of each primer then choosing "Open Data" on the top right.